alx741/venabili-doc/hardware_guide.md

 ![](./img/IMG_20180513_153058.jpg)
 ![](./img/IMG_20180513_130714.jpg)

-Don't hold the board in place too tight just yet, as in the next section will have to use the pin headers at the bottom for the `low level flashing`.
+You might want to trim the flashing pin header at the bottom of the board to have an easy fit inside the case, but don't get rid of them completely as you might need them in the future if you manage to brick the bootloader when hacking it :)